 A DMP would help immediately stabilize your finances and give you a much easier path toward recovery – especially when compared to debt settlement or bankruptcy.

-Fortunately, speaking with a debt counselor is always free and there’s no obligation to start a DMP.
+Fortunately, working with a debt counselor is always free and confidential.
+Plus there’s no obligation to start a DMP.
 You simply get free expert advice and then decide on your own what you think is the best course of action.